zsvoboda/dbd/README.md

 ## YAML model files
-YAML file specify additional configuration for a corresponding __DATA__ or __SQL__ file with the same base file name. here is an `area.csv` YAML configuration example:
+YAML file specify additional configuration for a corresponding __DATA__ or __SQL__ file with the same base file name.
+Here is an `area.csv` YAML configuration example:

 ```yaml
 table: